evanmayer/hotspot/HOWTO.md

 ### K3

 Pucker factor 11.
+Have a friend help you mount the mapper; one person to hold the mapper in place, one to secure the slide-adjust nutes.
 Gravity is working against you, and you're right above F1, but snug things down good and tight when mounting the mapper and you will be fine.
 I used a crescent wrench on the black slide-adjust nuts for this one, to get a lot of clamping force. _<span style="color:red">**Be careful not to release the slide-adjust nuts when using the wrench.**</span>_

 `python main.py ./data/input/geometry/K3.csv ./data/input/profiles/K3_<profile>.csv`